 Pro Plan

-Offers 610 API credits + 500 WebSocket API credits.
+Various credit options from 610 API credits + 500 WebSocket API credits starting at $99/month.

 Supports pre/post-market US data, market movers, batch requests, and additional fundamentals datasets.

-Historical data depth is limited compared to Ultra Plan.
+Historical data depth is limited compared to Ultra plan.

 Ultra Plan

-Provides 2,584 API credits + 2,500 WebSocket API credits.
+Various credit options from 2,584 API credits + 2,500 WebSocket API credits starting at $329/month.

 Unlocks access to all markets, including complete data coverage for India.